-3.1.1 Coordinating Institution
+3.1.1 COORDINATING INSTITUTION

-The lead Irish institution will act as the coordinating institution throughout the process.
+An Irish higher education institution will act as the coordinating institution throughout the process.
 QQI will liaise and communicate with the cooperating institutions through the coordinating institution.

-3.2 Application and Eligibility
+3.2 APPLICATION AND ELIGIBILITY

 An application with the following information is submitted to QQI in advance of the submission of the joint programme proposal for evaluation: